vinodgawde/vinodgawde/README.md

 [![Linkedin Badge](https://img.shields.io/badge/-vinodgawde-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/vinodgawde/)](https://www.linkedin.com/in/vinodgawde/)

 ## Hello 👋,
-I'm Vinod Gawde, I'm a Python Full Stack Developer 👨‍💻 who is passionate about new technologies and its entire ecosystem.
+I'm Vinod Gawde, I'm a Python Full Stack Developer 👨‍💻 who is passionate about new technologies and their entire ecosystem.

 - 🔭 I’m currently working on Django Framework.
-- 🌱 I’m currently learning NodeJS, MongoDb and of course Python improvements.
+- 🌱 I’m currently learning NodeJS, MongoDB and of course Python improvements.
-- 💬 Ask me about: painting, carving, and a little bit about Fitness & Nutrition💪.
+- 💬 Ask me about painting, carving, and a little bit about Fitness & Nutrition💪.
-.
 -  ⚡ Technologies: Bootstrap, jQuery, MySQl, Linux.

 "Do not expect from others what you expect of yourself."